 Our solution was to create a Google Doc template that mirrors most features of our new website.
 It has the same look and feel, as well as some other features like ‘warning’ or ‘important’ boxes.

-On the day of testing, two user researchers attend the session along with the user.
+On the day of testing, 2 user researchers attend the session along with the user.
 We ask the user to read through the content out loud.
 We pause at the end of each paragraph and discuss.
 We ask the them to tell us, what they liked, what they did not like, what was unclear, and would they change anything based on their experience.
 We also ask about the language and tone of voice.
 The user reads the content on the Google doc in ‘viewing’ mode, so that they cannot see any previous comments.
 The second user researcher acts as notetaker and adds all feedback to the document in ‘editing’ mode.
 This method of user testing focuses on the helpfulness and comprehension of the content rather than the usability of the web page.

-We test each piece of content with at least two people.
+We test each piece of content with at least 2 people.
 If the content is complicated, or if we receive contradictory feedback, we test it with more people.
 When testing is over, our content designers go through all the feedback and make final adjustments.
 During this, user researchers remain available to answer any questions.

 This process of content user testing helps us improve our content before publishing.
 It also reduces the likelihood of major mistakes.
 It also helps us find the right language for the target audience.
 We are firm believers in continuous improvement.
 We learn from customer feedback, and continuously incorporate it into our routine process.
 We also keep an open mind about any feedback that we may receive once our content is live, and make sure we keep improving our content.